 The embedded HTTP service (implemented with the Eclipse Jetty Servlet Container), runs the Management (Admin) REST API, which is used by tooling, such as Gfsh, to connect to the cluster over HTTP.
-In addition, it also runs the Pulse Monitoring Tool.
+In addition, it also enables the Apache Geode Pulse Monitoring Tool (and Web application) to run.

-Even if you do not start the embedded HTTP service (Jetty Servlet Container), a Manager still requires the geode-http-service, geode-web and spring-boot-starter-jetty dependencies.
+Even if you do not start the embedded HTTP service, a Manager still requires the geode-http-service, geode-web and spring-boot-starter-jetty dependencies.